The World Handicap System (WHS) came into play from 2 November 2020.

 You will be required to put your Course Handicap on the card.

-Ryton Golf Club's scorecards also contain space to include your Handicap Index, and Playing Handicap, but it's the Course Handicap that is most important and will prevent you from disqualification.
+Ryton Golf Club's scorecards also contain space to include your Handicap Index, and Playing Handicap, but it's the Course Handicap that is most important and stating this will prevent you from disqualification.

 What are the handicap allowances for competitions?

 It is the responsibility of the Committee to declare what the handicap allowance is in the terms of each competition.

 The two main formats are individual strokeplay (including Stableford and Par/Bogey) which will be 95% of your Course Handicap.
 This would be mean handicaps 0-10 would stay the same, 11-30 would lose 1 stroke, 31-50 would lose 2 strokes.